adelacvg/NS2VC/README.md

 dataset
 ├── p225
 │   ├── p225_001.wav
+|   ├── p225_001.txt
 |   ├── P225_001.TextGrid
 │   ├── p225_002.wav
+|   ├── p225_002.txt
 |   ├── P225_002.TextGrid
 │   ├── ...
 ├── p226
 │   ├── p226_001.wav
+|   ├── p226_001.txt
 |   ├── P226_001.TextGrid
 │   ├── p226_002.wav
+|   ├── p226_002.txt
 |   ├── P226_002.TextGrid
 │   ├── ...
 ```
-and processed dataset will be saved in the processed_dataset folder under the same folder as the dataset folder.
+and processed dataset will be saved in the folder with _processed suffix under the same father folder as the dataset folder.

 ### Data preprocessing

 You need to use mfa to align the data first.
 In this project, I use the`mfa align ./dataset english_us_arpa english_us_arpa ./dataset` command to align the data.

-For the mandarin alignment, you can use`mfa align dataset/ mandarin_mfa_tools/simple.txt mandarin_mfa_tools/aishell3_model.zip aligned_dataset` command to align the data.
+For the mandarin alignment, you can use`mfa align dataset/ mandarin_mfa_tools/simple.txt mandarin_mfa_tools/aishell3_model.zip dataset/` command to align the data.

 Put the textgird files in the dataset folder, and then run the following command to preprocess the data.